GeorgiosPapadakis/SQL-Agents-Notebooks/README.md

 This notebook series will evolve into a production-ready API, deployed with FastAPI and optionally containerized with Docker.

+## Requirement

+To run the notebooks, you need to have a *Google_API_Key* so you can run Gemini as the LLM of the Agents.
+Feel free to change the LLM with any other model you want.

 ## Author

 **Giorgos Papadakis**